 This post is also available in: 简体中文 (Chinese (Simplified))

-Should I Setup Separate Company for Every Business?
+Should I Setup Separate Company for My Different Business in Singapore?

 Setting up different companies for different business is a strategic approach to diversification.
 While diversification means branching out into new business opportunities, setting up different companies for different business will enable decentralized decision making involving many responsibility-center managers.